cs3org/OCM-API/IETF-RFC.md

                       - `read` allows read-only access including download of a copy.
-                      - `write` allows create, update, and delete rights on the resource.
+                      - `write` allows create, update, and delete rights on the Resource.
-                      - `share` allows re-share rights on the resource.
+                      - `share` allows re-share rights on the Resource.
      * OPTIONAL requirements (array of strings) -
-                      The requirements that the sharee MUST fulfill to access the resource.
+                      The requirements that the sharee MUST fulfill to access the Resource.
 A subset of:
                       - `mfa-enforced` requires the consumer to be MFA-authenticated.
 This MAY be used if the recipient provider exposes the `enforce-mfa`